rznmgr630/next-basic/README.md

 In the title metdata we can pass the string and object as a value.
 In case of object we have 3 properties

-- absolute: replace the template
+- `absolute`: replace the template
-- default: If the child page doesn't have any title then this text will be rendered `"This is the default title"`
+- `default`: If the child page doesn't have any title then this text will be rendered `"This is the default title"`
-- template: for dyanmically render the title `"%s |Rajan Midun"` in the child page we can have title as `"Coding"` and the result will be `Coding | Rajan Midun`
+- `template`: for dyanmically render the title `"%s |Rajan Midun"` in the child page we can have title as `"Coding"` and the result will be `Coding | Rajan Midun`

 ## 9. Link